 Related Post: 7 Ways to Raise Race Conscious Kids

-Especially as older elementary children put a framework around microaggressions, they may want to challenge them within their school or other settings.
-For example, children may want their school to stop using a stereotypical Native American mascot, or they may want to challenge gender biased dress codes.
+For example, children may want their school to stop using a stereotypical Native American mascot, or they may want to challenge sexist dress codes.

 As parents and educators, we can support them in making an action plan.
 Let kids take the lead, but help them think through issues like: